simbo1905/simple-record-store/readme.md

 This implementation:

+1. Defaults to prioritising safety, over speed, over space.
+You can override some defaults if you workload has some properties where you can safely set things to go faster or user less space.
+It is wise to use the defaults and only change them if you have tests that prove safety and performance are not compromised.
 1. Supports a file of byte length Long.MAX_VALUE and a maximum of Integer.MAX_VALUE entries.
 1. Records must have a unique key.
 The maximum size of keys is fixed for the life of the store.
 1. Uses an in-memory HashMap to cache record headers.
 A record header is the key and compact metadata such as the the